weewx/weewx/docs_src/quickstarts/suse.md

 ## Upgrade

+The upgrade process will only upgrade the WeeWX software; it does not modify the database, configuration file, extensions, or skins.

 Upgrade to the latest version like this:
 ```{.shell .copy}
 sudo zypper update weewx
 ```

-The upgrade process will not modify the WeeWX databases.

 Unmodified files will be upgraded.
-If modifications have been made to the configuration, `rpm` will display a message about any differences between the changes and the new configuration.
+If modifications have been made to any files, you will see a message about any differences between the modified files and the new files.
 Any new changes from the upgrade will be noted as files with a `.rpmnew` extension and the modified files will be left untouched.

-For example, if `/etc/weewx/weewx.conf` was modified, `rpm` will present a message something like this:
+For example, if `/etc/weewx/weewx.conf` was modified, `zypper` will present a message something like this:

 ```